squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

 [regular expressions][32].[^6]

-This approach has some problems with non-whitespace languages like Japanese or Chinese[^3], since it only works if the highlighted term is at a word boundary.
+This approach has some problems with non-whitespace languages like Japanese or Chinese[^3] since it only works if the highlighted term is at a word boundary.
-However, Asian languages are tokenized using a [dedicated segmenter][33], which cannot be modelled with regular expressions.
+However, Asian languages are tokenized using a [dedicated segmenter][33], which cannot be modeled with regular expressions.

   [^6]:
-    Using the separator as defined in `mkdocs.yml`, a regular expression was constructed that was trying to mimick the tokenizer.
+    Using the separator as defined in `mkdocs.yml`, a regular expression was constructed that was trying to mimic the tokenizer.
 As an example, the search query `search highlight` was transformed into the rather cumbersome regular expression `(^|<separator>)(search|highlight)`, which only matches
     at word boundaries.